 Faculty of Science and Technology

 The Department of Physics and Technology announces a vacant position as a Postdoctoral Research Fellow, initially for two years.
 The position is attached to the project “On-chip Raman-spectroscopy of extracellular vesicles.”
-The goal is to develop high throughput chemical analysis of extracellular vesicles (EVs), which can possibly be used to detect various diseases based on a drop of blood.
-Photonic integrated circuits with optical waveguides and nanoantennas will be used for optical trapping and Raman-spectroscopy of the EVs.
-The Postdoctoral Research Fellow will be involved in various parts of the project depending on background, interests, and the progress of the project.
-This includes developing and fabricating the nano-photonic structures, work experimentally with trapping and Raman-spectroscopy of EVs, and use machine-learning methods to analyze the spectra.
-The Research Council of Norway may fund 3-12 months extension for working with one of the foreign collaborators.
+The goal is to develop high throughput chemical analysis of extracellular vesicles (EVs), ultimately to detect various diseases based on a drop of blood.
+Photonic integrated circuits (PICs) with optical waveguides and nanoantennas will be developed for optical trapping and Raman-spectroscopy of the EVs.
+The Postdoctoral Research Fellow will have a leading role in design and cleanroom processing of the photonic integrated circuits and/or in the experimental work with trapping and Raman-spectroscopy of EVs using the PICs.

 The position is formally attached to the Ultrasound, Microwaves and Optics group of the Department of Physics and Technology, which has the strongest track record in optical waveguide technology in Norway, and currently involves 30-40 people, 70% of them from abroad.
 Its research is at the forefront in the areas of super-resolution imaging using nanophotonic waveguides and optical sensor technology.
 The team of Prof. Olav Gaute Hellesø mainly works on optical waveguides, optical trapping, and Raman-spectroscopy of trapped particles.